 Before reconstitution

-Peptide powder, sealed in its original vial, stored in a cool dark place: stable for 12–24 months easily.
-The freezer is overkill.
+Peptide powder, sealed in its original vial, stored in a cool dark place: stable for a long time.
+The freezer is overkill for most people.
 A drawer is fine.
 Direct sunlight and heat are the enemies — keep it out of a hot car, off a sunny shelf, away from the stove.

 Why bacteriostatic water

 BAC water is sterile water that contains 0.9% benzyl alcohol.
 The benzyl alcohol suppresses microbial growth in the reconstituted vial, which is the whole point — sterile water from an ampule has no preservative and would be safe for one draw, then start incubating bacteria.
-BAC water buys you a working window of about 28 days under refrigeration.
+BAC water buys you a meaningful working window under refrigeration, typically 1–2 weeks in practice, with 28 days as the outer ceiling.

 The 28-day rule